udisha1234/Business.AI/README.md

 Businesses often struggle with repetitive and time-consuming tasks such as data entry, document processing, and customer service interactions.
 BusinessAI addresses these inefficiencies through intelligent process automation, allowing enterprises to operate more effectively.

 ## Technology Stack
-- *Frontend:* React (JavaScript + SWC) for a responsive and interactive UI.
+- *Frontend:* Flutter for a cross-platform, high-performance UI.
 - *Backend:* Node.js with Express for efficient API management.
 - *Database:* MongoDB for scalable and flexible data storage.
 - *AI Integration:* Python (Django) for AI-driven automation, chat, and call handling.
 - *Communication:* Twilio for automated calls and emails.
-- *Barcode Processing:* JavaScript libraries for barcode scanning and generation.
+- *Barcode Processing:* Flutter plugins for barcode generation and scanning.

 ## Core Components
 - *AI Chatbot* – Provides real-time support and automates customer interactions.